NatronGitHub/Natron/Documentation/source/plugins/fr.inria.PIKColor.rst

 |pluginIcon|

-*This documentation is for version 1.0 of PIKColor.*
+*This documentation is for version 1.0 of PIKColor (fr.inria.PIKColor).*

 Description
 -----------